 Course Advanced Typography

-Because Mitchell worked largely within the entertainment industry, I wanted to reflect this vibrant and lively personality through spot illustrations found on the cover and throughout the newspaper.
+Because Mitchell worked largely within the entertainment industry, I wanted to reflect this intentional decision and his vibrant personality through spot illustrations found on the cover and throughout the newspaper.

-Because Mitchell worked largely within the entertainment industry, I wanted to reflect this vibrant and lively personality through spot illustrations found on the cover and throughout the newspaper.
+Because Mitchell worked largely within the entertainment industry, I wanted to reflect this intentional decision and his vibrant personality through spot illustrations found on the cover and throughout the newspaper.

 2. Designing for Microsoft, Walt Disney, & Meta